Samsung/tizen-docs/docs/application/native/guides/app-management/component-manager.md

         /* Error handling */
      ```

-3. When you no longer need the component context, call the `component_context_destroy()` function to remove the handle and release all resources to prevent memory leaks:
+3. When you no longer need the component context, call `component_context_destroy()` to remove the handle and release all resources to prevent memory leaks:

    ```
      ret = component_context_destroy(component_context);